IBM/taxinomitis/DEVELOPMENT.md

 They are:
 1. Get the dependencies
 2. Get the source code
-3. Prepare a MySQL database
+3. Prepare a PostgreSQL database
 4. Prepare environment variables
 5. Build the code
 6. Run the code